How Do Retained Recruiters Get Paid?

 Pick the Right Retained Recruiters To Help In Your Candidate Search

-Medallion Partners is a premier retained executive search firm that specializes in finding world-class candidates for hard-to-fill senior level executive and specialist roles.
+Medallion Partners is a premier retained executive search firm that finds world-class candidates for hard-to-fill senior-level executive and specialist roles.